 What kinds of things do you help with?

-- Live chat function for a CYP to converse with a qualified counsellor.
+- Live chat function for a young person to converse with a qualified counsellor.

-- Messaging function for the CYP to contact the service, these are monitored and managed by counsellors, emotional wellbeing practitioners and media workers.
+- Messaging function for the young person to contact the service.
+These are monitored and managed by counsellors, emotional wellbeing practitioners and media workers.

 - Static and live topic-focused forums; forums encourage the development of a peer-supported community online.

 - An online magazine containing a wealth of topic-specific resources, from mental health-specific topics to more general subjects such as holidays, family, and relationships.
 Over 50% of the content is contributed by service users, all of which is moderated before being published.